-Bundoran is on the Wild Atlantic Way coast and is a brilliant village to spend some quality time in.
-Bundoran is full of hotels, restaurants and things to do.
-From the Bundoran cinema to the perfect icecream shops and if you are a surfer Bundoran is the place to be.
+Bundoran is on the Wild Atlantic Way and is a lovely little Irish seaside village to spend some quality time in.
+From the Wishing Chair and Fairy Bridges at Tullan Strand to surfing on the magnificent waves, Bundoran is the perfect beach experience.

-We had stopped for a visit to check out the Bundoran Tullane Strand Fairy Bridges and the wishing chairs – the stuff of many a legend in these parts.
+We had stopped for a visit to check out the Wishing Chair at Bundoran along with the world-famous Fairy Bridges – the stuff of many a legend in these parts.

 On walking down the path to visit the Fairy Bridges we spotted a memorial to some Canadian airmen who had died in a crash at the Strand in 1944.

 During WWII Ireland was officially neutral however there was a secret agreement between the Irish government and the British government resulting in what became known as the Donegal Corridor.
 British planes could use the air route over north Leitrim and south Donegal that linked the Atlantic Ocean to Northern Ireland, so long as they kept above a certain altitude and did not become a “nuisance” or noticeable to the coastal villages and areas.